LBL-EESA/TECA_examples/AR-Detection/Machine-Learning/CMIP6_ECMWF-IFS-HR/README.md

 ```

 This CMIP6 dataset spans the year 1950 to 2014 with 7 pressure levels at a
-1 degree spatial and 6 hourly time resolution.
+1/2 degree spatial and 6 hourly time resolution.
 There are 94964 simulated time
 steps stored in 780 files which require 290 GB disk space per scalar field.

-In this example IVT is calculated on the fly from horizonatal wind vector and
+In this example IVT is calculated on the fly from horizontal wind vector and
 specific humidity, thus 870 GB was processed.

+## Batch Scripts
 The scripts contained in this repo were used to process the above dataset using
 100912 cores on 1484 KNL nodes on NERSC's Cray supercomputer Cori.
 The run
 computed the IVT vector, its magnitude, the probability of an AR and a
 segmentation of the AR probability.
-The run completed in 11m 49s and
+The run completed in 5m 19s and
 generated a total of 392 GB of data.

 The following scripts were used for the run.